Yellen says Russian officials have no place at G20 meeting | Headlines

 "It will give Russia a way to continue exporting oil ... and it will help consumers throughout the world, including in China and in India, avoid a spike in global oil prices," she said.
 Moscow began what it calls a "special military operation" in Ukraine on Feb.
 24. The Kremlin casts sanctions by the United States and Europe as acts of economic war.

-Yellen also took aim at China for failing to participate in debt restructuring efforts for low-income countries and said one of her key objectives was to push G20 creditors, including China, to finalize debt relief for countries in debt distress.
+Yellen also took aim at China for its "non-market tactics" and for failing to participate in debt restructuring efforts for low-income countries, and said one of her key objectives was to push G20 creditors, including China, to finalize debt relief countries in debt distress.
 The United States would also provide a grant of $70 million to the International Monetary Fund's Poverty Reduction and Growth Trust to allow the IMF to continue to make zero-interest loans to the world's poorest economies.

+Yellen said combating "unacceptably high" inflation was one of the Biden administration's top priorities, and expressed support for moves by the U.S. central bank to raise interest rates to get surging prices under control.
+In addition to pushing for the price cap, Biden's government was also working with lawmakers to enact legislation that would cut drug prices and other costs for American taxpayers.

+Asked if U.S. interest rate hikes were harming emerging markets, Yellen said the main impact on those countries stemmed from higher fuel and food prices triggered by Putin's war against Ukraine.
+She acknowledged that the Fed's interest rate hikes had boosted the value of the U.S. dollar, which could have some impact on countries that held dollar-denominated debt.
+At the same time, some developing countries that exported oil and other commodities were benefiting from higher prices, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)